thameem78/resume/Readme.txt

-The .scss (Sass) files are only avilable in the pro version.
+Fully working PHP/AJAX contact form script is available in the pro version of the template.
 You can buy it from: https://bootstrapmade.com/free-html-bootstrap-template-lonely/